SE-ML/se-ml.github.io/_news/survey_live.md

 inline: true
 ---

-We have launched our **survey** on the adoption of Software Engineering practices by teams that develop applications involving Machine Learning components.
-You can <a href="/survey">take the survey now</a>!
+We have launched our **survey** on the adoption of Software Engineering practices by teams that develop applications involving Machine Learning components. <a href="/survey">Take the survey now!</a>